About the National Register of Historic Places

 The National Register of Historic Places is the Nation's list of cultural resources considered worthy of preservation.
-In Tennessee, the staff of the Tennessee Historical Commission administers this program.
+In Tennessee, the staff of the Tennessee Historical Commission administers this program in coordination with the National Park Service.

 There are over 2000 entries in the National Register from Tennessee.
 Every county in the state has at least one entry.
 Types of properties listed in Tennessee include homes, businesses, schools, bridges, cemeteries, churches, boats, archaeological sites, and historic districts with many properties.
 Listed properties have importance in history, architecture, or archaeology.
 Benefits of listing may be found here.

 THC National Register staff will first evaluate whether a property appears to meet the requirements for listing.
 Interested people should complete an Information Packet.
 This packet will provide THC staff with information about the property’s history and how it has changed over time.
 The packet linked in this section is the current version used by our staff.
 The completed packet along with current photographs showing the entire property (landscape, all exterior sides of buildings, and all interior spaces) should be submitted to National Register staff.
 THC currently encourages digital submission due to COVID-19.
 Please contact National.Register@tn.gov with any questions on the Information Packet as well as the available digital submission options.
 THC staff can also provide the contact info for preservation planners throughout the state who may be able to assist with the packet.